 As a cautionary note, keep in mind that the same drink served in two different settings may contain different amounts of alcohol — in fact, a cocktail presented as a singular drink may contain up to three times the standard amount of pure alcohol than a “standard” alcoholic beverage.
 If you’re unsure about the alcohol content of a certain drink, check out the National Institute on Alcohol Abuse and Alcoholism's website for a drink size calculator along with detailed information and tips on how to maintain a healthy relationship with alcohol.
 If you want to know exactly how much alcohol you’re consuming, consider sticking to clearly labeled bottled alcoholic beverages.

-For more general information on alcohol, check out Columbia Health’s alcohol and other drugs information section.
-You can also check out the Go Ask Alice!
+For more general information on alcohol, check out the Go Ask Alice!
 Alcohol and Other Drugs archive.
 In the meantime, you can impress your friends and help dispel the myth of “different types of drunk” at your next party.